Zucchyny/DevDeeZ-Website/README.md

 # Benjamin Code
-This is the a quick start project made and used by Benjamin Code to quickly experiment stuffs when he's trying to replicate cool effects he sees on the web.
+This was a quick start project made and used by Benjamin Code.

-It's also the project he uses for his Twitch livestreams.

-A real project was made with this quick starter:

 https://benjamincode.tv